The algebra of $SL_3(\mathbb{C})$ conformal blocks: The case

-As consequence we obtain Theorem \ref{g0} by a flat degeneration argument.
+Theorem \ref{g0} then follows by a flat degeneration argument.
 In a reduced family of graded algebras, the generic maximum degrees of required generators and relations are bounded by the degrees at a closed point.
 For an application of this argument over the stack $\bar{\mathcal{M}}_{g, n}$, see \cite{M7}.